lexy-ai/lexy/docs/docs/tutorials/basic-rag.md

 We can see that GPT-4 has used the context we provided to answer the question, and has specifically cited the first two documents in our search results.

 !!! note "Note on GPT-4 completions"
-    Keep in mind that the response from GPT-4 can vary widely, and the responses shown here may differ from the ones you'll get when running the same code.
+    Keep in mind that the response from GPT-4 varies, and the responses shown here may differ from the ones you'll see when running the same code.
 In particular, the response will often list document references in inconsistent ways.
 If you need a more structured response, you may want to try OpenAI's [JSON mode](https://platform.openai.com/docs/guides/text-generation/json-mode).